Australians react to Scott Morrison's first words since returning from Hawaiian holiday

 Directly addressing those Australians who were upset by his absence, the PM added: "I apologise for that."

-he reaction from weary Aussies watching on has been swift, with clear anger expressed by many who view his words as too little, too late.
+The reaction from weary Aussies watching on has been swift, with clear anger expressed by many who view his words as too little, too late.

 On Twitter, Sean Bradbery attacked the press conference by quoting Mr Morrison's line from a few days ago – "Dad makes a promise to their kids" – justifying the trip.